Update – As of October 2019, Lightroom CC is now known as ‘Lightroom.'

 I already mentioned the auto-tagging feature, but that's not all that Adobe Sensei can do.

 While AUTO correct has long been a Lightroom tool, Adobe Sensei takes it one step further.

-Lightroom CC's AUTO tool uses Adobe Sensei to analyzes your photos and make corrections based on cross-references to thousands of professional images.
+Lightroom's AUTO tool uses Adobe Sensei to analyzes your photos and make corrections based on cross-references to thousands of professional images.